zelytra/Daedalus/README.md

 [Daedalus]>> Downloading map please wait...
 [Daedalus]>> Extracting files please wait...
 ```
+At this point,the server will make some modifications and will need a restart.
-At this point, the map is setup and ready to be played !
+After this restart the map is setup and ready to be played !

 ### Reset
 To reset the map, you only need to reboot the server :